 A full project plan must follow the application for admission, including an academic outline of the project and the planned schedule.
 The applicant must have made contact and reached an agreement with a prospective supervisor at this point.
 The applicant and main supervisor should work together in the preparation of the project description.

-a) Admission to the PhD programme at the Faculty of Medicine and Health Sciences can be granted at any point in time in the academic year, the application deadline is the 1st of every month.
-In the event of employment as a PhD research fellow, the application for admission must be approved and agreed upon within 3 months of employment start date.
+a) Admission to the PhD programme at the Faculty of Medicine and Health Sciences can be granted at any point in time in the academic year.
+There is no set deadline exept that the application for admission must be approved within 3 months of the employment start date.

-b) An application for admission (using a standardized form with attachments) must be sent to the department where the student and his or her supervisor have their academic ties.
-The department then quality assures the formal aspects of the application and undertakes an administrative assessment before the application is forwarded to the programme board for the PhD programme in question.
+b) An application for admission (using a standardized form with attachments) must be sent to the department in which the student and supervisor are affiliated.
+The department will quality assure formal aspects of the application and undertake an administrative assessment before the application is forwarded to the programme board for the PhD programme in question.

 c) The programme board undertakes an academic assessment of the application and makes it's recommendation to the Faculty as to whether or not the application should be granted.

 d) The Faculty will make the final decision for or against admission based on the recommendation form the programme board.
 A copy of the decision will be sent to the candidate, the supervisor and the department in question.